Amchik/tochnonenaeb/README.md

-# What is this site?
+* What is this site?

-This site is only a joke, you can send it to anyone for example if they ask: "How do I get Discord Nitro for free?", that's the point of the site.
+This is a joke site,
+you can send it if anyone asks something like
+*How I can get Discord Nitro for free*.

-# History
+* History

-I saw how on one Discord server, people sent a link tochnonenaeb.xyz in response to similar questions (written above), as it turned out such a site does not exist, and the domain was not occupied, then I bought the domain and created a site.

-# May I suggest an idea for a website?

-Yes, you can suggest some idea for the site and maybe I will implement it.
+I hqsq
+saw how someone sent link tochnonenaeb.xyz in answer to question written above.
+Domain is doesn't exist so I bought this and made a site.

+* Can I contribute?

+Yes, *you can* contribute, send pull requests, issues and ideas.

+* New version of the site (2.0)

+Thank you \Er2ch\ for the second version of the site, you can access it at https://tochnonenaeb.xyz/new later it may become the main version of the site.